 Feed the Future is looking to partner with private sector companies that:

 We engage the private sector in meaningful, comprehensive ways to develop models that are integral to core business strategies and global food security.
-So, a public-private partnership isn’t solely about corporate social responsibility: We want to work with companies who see partnerships as making good business sense.
+Shared value goes beyond corporate social responsibility.
+We want to work with companies who see partnerships as making good business sense.
 You help us achieve our objectives, while achieving your own, and together we have a greater impact than if we worked alone.

-In a public-private partnership with Feed the Future, the U.S. Government always puts up part of the money, as well as bringing our considerable power to convene, adjudicate, and monitor commercial enterprises.
+In a public-private partnership with Feed the Future, the U.S. Government typically puts up part of the money, as well as bringing our considerable power to convene, adjudicate, and monitor commercial enterprises.
 On your end, private sector investments primarily take two forms: cash or cash and in-kind resources.
-There may be other relevant resources, but they only complement a partnership, never create it.

 Research, commercialization, improved seeds and fertilizers, breeding techniques, new technologies and innovations